-If you’re wondering how to start a cryptocurrency, know that the technical skills are the least of your worries.
-Therefore, in this article, we will explore how to make a cryptocurrency and where you need to pay attention to succeed in the process.
+If you’re wondering how to start a cryptocurrency, know that technical skills are the least of your worries.
+Therefore, in this article, we will explore how to create a cryptocurrency and where you need to pay attention to succeed in the process.

-Before everything else, we need to clarify that a cryptocurrency is a digital currency, based on a coin or a token, in which the generation of units and transfer of funds verification is regulated through encryption techniques, independently of a central bank.
+Before everything else, let’s clarify that a cryptocurrency is a digital currency, based on a coin or a token, that regulates the generation of units and transfer of funds verification using encryption techniques independently of a central bank.

 P.S.
-We won’t be getting into the coding specifics as the technical processes are already detailed by experts on the internet.
+We won’t go into the coding specifics as the technical processes are already detailed by experts on the internet.